Updates and Changes to Provincial Nominee Program this Mid-Fall

 Ontario

-The Ontario Immigration Nominee Program has seen a number of changes since July.
-All of a sudden, the province also witnessed a heavy flow of applications.
+The Ontario Immigration Nominee Program has seen many changes since July.
+All of a sudden, the province also experienced a surge in applications.

-It is when Ontario decided to place a hold on these applications and decided to meet the occupation demand of Information and Communications Technology (ICT).
-In this process, Ontario started selecting ICT eligible candidates even when they did not meet a CRS score of 400.
+It was when Ontario decided to place a hold on these applications and address the occupation demand in Information and Communications Technology (ICT).
+In this process, Ontario began selecting ICT-eligible candidates even when they did not meet a CRS score of 400.

 The Human Capital Priorities stream is closed for now and may reopen anytime.
-Nominations are still carried out by OINP under the Express Entry system.
+OINP still carries out nominations under the Express Entry system.

-Updates of OINP as of now are that in September, the province began accepting applications under the Corporate Stream.
-In the month of October, Ontario started accepting online applications under the International Masters Graduate and PhD Graduate streams.
+As of now, the updates on OINP are that in September, the province began accepting applications under the Corporate Stream.
+In October, Ontario began accepting online applications for the International Master’s and PhD Graduate streams.

 Alberta

-Alberta is the hottest immigrating province of Canada currently.
-The province of Alberta has issued 4300 provincial nomination certificates till date under the Alberta Immigrant Nominee Program (AINP).
+Alberta is currently the hottest immigration province in Canada.
+The province of Alberta has issued 4300 provincial nomination certificates to date under the Alberta Immigrant Nominee Program (AINP).

 Over the last three months, around 1,150 of these nominations have been issued.
-The AINP staffs are effectively working and their dedication is clearly visible.
+The AINP staff are effectively working, and their dedication is clearly visible.

-As of now, no AINP categories are with Express Entry but individuals with a nomination certificate may apply for permanent residency.
+Currently, no AINP categories are associated with Express Entry; however, individuals with a nomination certificate may still apply for permanent residency.

 The AINP consists of three streams as given below: